Want to get better rankings on Google?

 If they wanted to advertise on all the keywords they’re ranking for right now, they’d be spending over $369,000 a month.

 So, want to know what’s the secret sauce that we used to deliver these killer results for them?

-In this SEO case study, we've put together a step-by-step breakdown of everything we did:
+In this SEO case study, we've put together a step-by-step breakdown of our entire SEO process:

 But before we get into all that, let’s give you some context...

 SEO Case Study - Intro to The Client

 Our client, a US-based startup, is a workflow and business process management (BPM) software.

 When we started working together, they were in heavy development mode.
 Their #1 priority was to create a killer product while focusing on user acquisition later on.

 There were a ton of high-traffic, well-converting keywords in the BPM niche…

 - Business process management - 4.400 monthly organic traffic

 - Sop - 49,500 monthly organic traffic